-To encourage the retention and growth of existing industrial development and the establishment of new industrial activities that are compatible with existing and future land uses.
+To encourage the retention and expansion of existing industrial development and the establishment of new industrial activities that are compatible with existing and future land uses.

-- 7.2.1 To encourage existing industries to maintain and expand their operations. - 7.2.2 To direct industrial development away from predominately residential areas and in appropriate locations within the community to minimize the conflicts between different land uses and minimize the negative impact from any resource extraction. - 7.2.3 To ensure diverse industrial uses are provided within the Town. - 7.2.4 To promote industrial development to provide employment opportunities.
+- 7.1.1 To encourage existing industries to maintain and expand their operations. - 7.1.2 To attract new industrial development to appropriate locations within the community. - 7.1.3 To ensure diverse industrial uses are provided within the Town. - 7.1.4 To promote industrial development to provide employment opportunities.